tfeist12/Obsidian/HPE Notes/To Do.md

 - DSP Refactor walkthrough
 - v3.6.7 switchd added to base containers so I posted a review to use the new port name
 	- Sounds like there needs a be a change from the QA side before check-in though
+	- Both test_switch_get_attributes tests seem to be failing after this change
 - Discussions with Eric Champagne about inactive firmware version reporting and fake firmware update

 To Do: